 The above terms and conditions and the terms and conditions of membership may from time to time be altered by Council, but so that no increase of subscriptions shall affect any person who has become a Member for life under Article 6.4.1 or has become a Member under Article 6.4.2 by payment of the composite fee prior to the making of such increase.

 Annual subscriptions shall be payable in advance.
-The first of September in every year shall be the day from which the subscriptions shall run, provided that the first annual subscription paid by any Member elected between the 1st June and the 1st September in any year shall extend and cover the year commencing on the 1st September following his/her election.
+The first of September in every year shall be the day from which the subscriptions shall run, provided that the first annual subscription paid by any Member elected between the 1st June and the 1st September in any year shall extend and cover the year commencing on the 1st September following their election.
 All fees and subscriptions payable by any Member shall be a debt due from him/her to the Society.

-Any Member may withdraw from the Society by giving written notice of his/her intention so to do addressed to the Secretary, at the registered office of the Society, and he/she shall thereupon cease to be a Member, but shall remain liable to the Society for any subscriptions in arrear at the time of his/her resignation.
+Any Member may withdraw from the Society by giving written notice of their intention so to do addressed to the Secretary, at the registered office of the Society, and they shall thereupon cease to be a Member, but shall remain liable to the Society for any subscriptions in arrear at the time of their resignation.

-If any Member fails to pay his/her annual subscription within three months after it shall have fallen due, Council may, if they think fit, cause the name of such Member to be removed from the register of Members, and thereupon he/she shall cease to be a Member, but without prejudice to his/her liability for the amount of any subscription in arrear.
+If any Member fails to pay their annual subscription within three months after it shall have fallen due, Council may, if they think fit, cause the name of such Member to be removed from the register of Members, and thereupon they shall cease to be a Member, but without prejudice to their liability for the amount of any subscription in arrear.

-Council may by resolution passed by a majority of not less than two thirds of the Council Members present at a meeting of Council expel any Member from the Society provided that in case of the expulsion of any person Council shall forthwith give notice thereof to the Member expelled, and such Member may within fourteen days after the receipt of such notice give to the Secretary notice of his/her intention to appeal to the Society in general meeting, and such appeal shall be to the first AGM held after the expiration of such fourteen days as aforesaid, or if the Council think fit they may summon a general meeting to consider the appeal, and the Society in general meeting may confirm, reverse or alter the decision of the Council.
+Council may by resolution passed by a majority of not less than two thirds of the Council Members present at a meeting of Council expel any Member from the Society provided that in case of the expulsion of any person Council shall forthwith give notice thereof to the Member expelled, and such Member may within fourteen days after the receipt of such notice give to the Secretary notice of their intention to appeal to the Society in general meeting, and such appeal shall be to the first AGM held after the expiration of such fourteen days as aforesaid, or if the Council think fit they may summon a general meeting to consider the appeal, and the Society in general meeting may confirm, reverse or alter the decision of the Council.
 Any Member expelled by the Council who shall give such notice of appeal as aforesaid shall be deemed to continue as a Member until the decision of the Society in general meeting shall have been given.

-Persons who have ceased to be Members and the legal personal representatives of deceased Members shall have no interest in the management, Property or funds of the Society, nor shall such legal personal representatives have any claim upon the Society for a return of any part of the deceased Member's donations or subscriptions made by the Member in his/her lifetime.
+Persons who have ceased to be Members and the legal personal representatives of deceased Members shall have no interest in the management, Property or funds of the Society, nor shall such legal personal representatives have any claim upon the Society for a return of any part of the deceased Member's donations or subscriptions made by the Member in their lifetime.

 Membership of the Society is not transferable.